 Ready to get started on your fostering adventure?
 Here are lists and apps to find agencies at which your offer of help will be more than welcome:

 - Senior Rescue Groups and Sanctuaries -- These organizations will have dogs as young as seven years and sometimes into their teens.
 In addition to adoption, there will be opportunities for foster care and "hospice" care.

 - Shelters, Other Rescue Groups -- These organizations will have dogs of all ages, but have also made a commitment to do all they can to adopt out the seniors who come their way.
 They will usually start their "senior" category at seven years.

-- Breed Rescue Groups --These organizations are focused on rescue of a specific breed and will have dogs of all ages, including seniors.
+- Breed Rescue Groups --These organizations are focused on rescue of seniors of a specific breed.

 Old Dogs, New Digs -- "We are a network of volunteers who have made connections with animal shelters and dog rescues – mostly in Maine, Colorado, New Mexico, and Costa Rica.
 When we learn of a senior dog in need, whether it’s help with placement in a foster or forever home, financial assistance with vet care, or to help offset the cost of special food or medications, we spring into action!
 We also can assist a family who has fallen on hard times, unable to afford quality food and medical care for their aging dog, so the dog doesn’t have to leave the home."